mistval/node-fetch-cache/README.md

 ### Cache-Control: only-if-cached

-The HTTP standard describes a [Cache-Control request header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control#request_directives) to control certain aspects of cache behavior.
+The HTTP standard describes a [Cache-Control request header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control#request_directives) to control aspects of cache behavior.
 Node-fetch ignores these, but node-fetch-cache respects the `Cache-Control: only-if-cached` directive.
-When `only-if-cached` is specified, node-fetch-cache will return a `504 Gateway Timeout` response with an `isCacheMiss` property if there is no cached response.
+When `only-if-cached` is specified, node-fetch-cache will return a `504 Gateway Timeout` response with an `isCacheMiss` property if there is no cached response that can be returned.
 No HTTP request will be made.
 For example:

 ```js
 import fetch from 'node-fetch-cache';